Lake Como

 We started our sightseeing from Varenna, because it's easy to get there by train from Lecco and there's a port from which you can get to other towns.
 Besides, Varenna was one of the points to visit on our travel map.
 It's one of the most beautiful and atmospheric towns on Lake Como.
 Varenna, located on the eastern shore, captivates with its tranquility, narrow streets and views that are hard to forget, especially off-season or early in the morning.
 However, it's worth remembering that at these times many cafés, restaurants and souvenir shops are still closed or just starting to open.
 A disadvantage may also be that the morning light doesn't yet fully illuminate the town.
 Nevertheless, if you dream of a moment of silence and peace in authentic Italian streets, it's worth coming here.
 You also need to take into account that towns around Como are geared towards tourists, so prices here will be significantly higher than, for example, in Bergamo.

 Arriving in Varenna by train, we start our journey in the newer part of the city.
 Here there are also parking lots for those traveling by car and from here ferries to other towns depart.
 Walking along the shore, we can take a short walk along the Lovers' Promenade (Passeggiata degli Innamorati) to the older and more attractive part of Varenna.
 There we reach the small port from which taxi boats and sailboats depart.
 Going up the stairs, we reach the main square Piazza San Giorgio, where there's a stone church from the 12th century Chiesa di San Giorgio.
 Its simplicity and medieval character well reflect the atmosphere of the town.
 While in Varenna, we can also visit two popular villas: Villa Monastero and Villa Cipressi.
 You can buy a ticket only for the gardens or for gardens and villas.
 If you have more time to explore Como, it's worth going to both (a combined ticket is best value).
 However, if you have less time, one is quite enough.
 We decided on Villa Monastero and were not disappointed.
 On Mondays the Villa is not available to visitors, so we only visited the gardens.
 However, it's worth checking current information on the official website.
-To skip queues you can also buy If you're looking for beautiful views, go to Castello di Vezio, castle ruins located above the town.
+If you're looking for beautiful views, go to Castello di Vezio, castle ruins located above the town.
 In summer, falconry shows take place there, and the view from the walls to the lake is among the most beautiful in all of Como.
 You can walk to the castle (about 1.5 km uphill) or drive.
 Details regarding opening hours and ticket prices can be found on the website: www.castellodivezio.it

 Finally, it's worth sitting on a bench by the shore of the old port or sitting in one of the restaurants and drinking good coffee, aperol or eating a portion of ice cream, preferably pistachio.
 You'll find some of the better ones at the ice cream shop La Passerella, at Contrada del Porto 14.
 It's easy to miss, so watch for the sign carefully!